Coldest Place in the World Where Humans Live: An Average of −50°C

 Where is the coldest permanently inhabited place on Earth?

-Weather and climate in Oymyakon
+Interesting Facts about Weather in Oymyakon

 Oymyakon has an extreme subarctic climate.
 The winters there are long and frightfully cold, while summers are mild to warm, even sometimes hot.

-The coldest place in the world where humans live: Oymyakon has an extreme subarctic climate
+Oymyakon has an extreme subarctic climate

 • Average temperatures

-According to the climate data for Oymyakon between 1981 and 2010, the annual average temperature there is 4.1 degrees Fahrenheit (-15.5 degrees Celsius).
-December, January, and February are the coldest months of the year, while Jun and July are the warmest months during the year in Oymyakon.
-Due to its super harsh cold, Oymyakon is, of course, never among the best weather places, right?
+December, January, and February are the coldest months of the year, while Jun and July are the warmest months in Oymyakon.
+Due to its super harsh cold, Oymyakon is never among the best weather places, right?

-The average temperature in January is -58 degrees Fahrenheit (-50 degrees Celsius), but this number reaches 58.8 degrees Fahrenheit (14.9 degrees Celsius) in July - the middle of summer.
-Surprisingly, Oymyakon did record the highest temperature ever of 94.3 degrees Fahrenheit (34.6 degrees Celsius).
-And it was on July 28, 2010.
+The average temperature in January is -58°F (-50°C), but this number can reach 58.8°F (14.9°C) in July, the middle of summer.
+Surprisingly, Oymyakon recorded the highest temperature ever, 94.3°F (34.6°C), on July 28, 2010.

 December, January, and February are the coldest months in Oymyakon